 11.3.3.1 Policies in the Cotswold District Local Plan 2011-2031, including policies EN10-EN13 highlight the importance of recognising the place of heritage sites in the future development of the area.
 There are a range of designated heritage assets in the parish, including the SK Conservation Area and a number of listed buildings.
 The Local Plan gives adequate policy provision for the historic environment within the Parish, however it does not provide the local context in terms of the identification of locally important non-designated heritage assets.
 A number of NDHAs were identified during the production of the SK CA appraisal (2018); and others during survey work to prepare the NDP.
 The NDHAs listed in the policy are not an exhaustive list and more may be identified in the future, for example via planning applications, based on the criteria in table 6 of the Cotswold District Local Plan 2011-2031.
+Policy SKPOL14 adds a local dimension to Policies EN12 and 13 of the adopted Local Plan.
+It identifies important non-designated heritage assets in the neighbourhood area.
+It then applies

+Map 8 - Non-Designated Heritage Assets

+Somerford Keynes:

+Shorncote:

+Key:

+Listed Building

+4 Non-designated Heritage Assets (Shorncote Village 'Green')

+the policy principles in the Local Plan policy to ensure that new development proposals take account of their integrity and wider importance in the neighbourhood area'

-11.3.3.2 The Character Assessment for this Plan highlights the traditional, rural, ambience of the settlements of Shorncote and Somerford Keynes.
+- 11.3.3.2 The Character Assessment for this Plan highlights the traditional, rural, ambience of the settlements of Shorncote and Somerford Keynes.
 This has survived substantial growth of housing, predominantly in the 1970s.
-Whilst there are small pockets of buildings that do not conform to this pattern, there is a general coherence to the appearance of the settlements that is fundamental to its appeal as a place to live, work and visit.

-11.3.3.3 A key element of both settlements is the presence of old, well-preserved buildings and it is essential that they are maintained and protected in their settings for future generations.
-This Plan seeks to ensure that whilst providing ample opportunity for business and appropriate housing development to take place, it endeavours to maintain balance between these two, sometimes conflicting, aspirations, so supporting the continuation of a vibrant and sustainable community.

-11.3.3.4 A detailed description of the heritage of Somerford Keynes may be found in Geoffrey Gibbon's publication, "Through the Saxon Door: The story of Somerford Keynes" (1969), in which reference is made to a number of the listed areas.
-Gibbon also wrote a later pamphlet "Shorncote, The Church and some Rectors", (1986), which provides some detail of the history of the village of Shorncote.

-11.3.3.5 In 2018, CDC completed an appraisal of the existing Conservation Area.
-The final report and maps are in Appendix 10.
+Whilst there are small pockets of buildings that do not conform to this pattern, there is a general coherence to the appearance of the settlements that is fundamental to its appeal as a place to live, work and visit. - 11.3.3.3 A key element of both settlements is the presence of old, well-preserved buildings and it is essential that they are maintained and protected in their settings for future generations.
+This Plan seeks to ensure that whilst providing ample opportunity for business and appropriate housing development to take place, it endeavours to maintain balance between these two, sometimes conflicting, aspirations, so supporting the continuation of a vibrant and sustainable community. - 11.3.3.4 A detailed description of the heritage of Somerford Keynes may be found in Geoffrey Gibbon's publication, "Through the Saxon Door: The story of Somerford Keynes" (1969), in which reference is made to a number of the listed areas.
+Gibbon also wrote a later pamphlet "Shorncote, The Church and some Rectors", (1986), which provides some detail of the history of the village of Shorncote. - 11.3.3.5 In 2018, CDC completed an appraisal of the existing Conservation Area.
+The final report and maps are in Appendices 5(1) and 5(2).

-Community Proposal 7: Conservation Area Management Plan
+Community Proposal 8: Conservation Area Management Plan